 There is as much or as little interaction with guests as desired.
 Although we are a very friendly bunch here.

 Grendon is fantastically located.
 Not only is the village surrounded by open fields, but it is really close to the major road networks which means nowhere is ever very far.
 The delightful market town of Olney with its regular Thursday market and monthly farmers market is a pretty 15 to 20 minute drive away.
 The equally lovely towns of Market Harborough and Oundle are around 25 minutes to 30 minutes.
 Northampton is really not far at all, and Milton Keynes is again just under half an hour away.

-We have a fantastic train service to St Pancras from Wellingborough and Northampton station with its line to Euston and Birmingham is in the throes of being revamped.
+We have a fantastic train service to St Pancras from Wellingborough and Northampton station with its line to Euston and Birmingham has recently been revamped.
 All in all we are very central indeed, but fortunately we can still hear plenty of bird song throughout the day.